rockiger/akiee/backlog.md

 - [ ] Filterbox
 - [ ] uses all important information: body, Parent node, date, etc.

-## TODO As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.
+## TODO As a user I want to filter my currrent list for project, that I can concentrate on one.

 ## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today
 - [ ] Agenda View shows all tasks or Doings